Here is a brief summary of the most popular types

 battery.
 They are also very robust – making them

 perfect for children.
-And they come in a wide range
+They come in a wide range

-of hair, skin-tone and fun colours.
+of hair, skin-tone and fun colors.
 In BTE

 the sound is directed through a tube into the ear